 How do I install CentOS on my web hosting server?

 It's easier to choose a host that provides CentOS than try to install it yourself.
 Many hosts will not allow you to reinstall the operating system, or they may insist that you pay them to do it for you.
 Check this before purchasing hosting, if it's an issue.

 Which hosting companies use CentOS?

-How does CentOS compare to non-enterprise Linux operating systems?
+How does CentOS compare to Windows?